h-w-h/h-w-h.github.io/research.md

 published: true
 ---
 ## Overview ##

-The primary area of research is optimization with a focus on developing fast and memory efficient iterative fixed point methods for large scale computing problems.
-This includes specialty interests in parallel asynchronous methods and "learning to optimize".
-In the latter subject, machine learning is incoporated into algorithmic development for situations where an individual problem must be repeatedly solved, each time with new (but similar) data.
+The primary of field of research is optimization with a focus on developing fast and scalable iterative methods for large scale and real-time computations.
+Specialty interests pertaining to this focus include asynchronous computing (where GPUs work independently of each other) and use machine learning tools to automate creation of rapid task-specific algorithms, which is called "learning to optimize" (L2O).
+The latter  subject is of particular interest for situations where an individual problem must be repeatedly solved, each time with new (but similar) data.
+Such applications include computer vision problems, language processing, CT image reconstruction, etc.
+Below are highlights from these areas of research.
+To be sufficiently general to include all major methods for convex optimization, theoretical guarantees are developed using fixed point theory.
 Below is a brief overview of the setting of fixed point problems.
-In this context, summaries are then provided of asynchronous and learned methods.
-Following this, a brief note is made about variational methods in image processing (an application problem).
+Summaries are then provided of asynchronous and L2O methods.

 _(Published research papers and slides are available at the bottom of this page.)_